p3drop7/eCommerce-React/README.md

 - Cart (list of items in the shopping cart saved in Firebase)
 - ProductCard (Each item from the Fakestore API is shown as a card)
 - Purchase (Screen to confirm the purchase)
-- UserAuth (Componen to manage the user authentication, saved in Firebase)
+- UserAuth (Component to manage the user authentication, saved in Firebase)

 ## Available Scripts